Jerry Fuchs: Career

-Fuchs attended college at the University of Georgia, where he studied graphic design and drummed in the local Athens bands The Martians and Koncak.
+Fuchs attended college at the University of Georgia, where he studied graphic design and drummed in the local Athens bands The Martians, Space Cookie, and Koncak.
 In 1996 he moved to New York to join Vineland, a four-piece led by Bitch Magnet guitar player Jon Fine.
 After touring and recording with Vineland for two years, he began to play with Justin Chearno and Scott DeSimon, two former members of the band Pitchblende; this band would later become Turing Machine.